shawwinbin/PagedHeadListView/README.md

 --------------

 * Give the users the possibility to extend AbstractPagedHeadIndicator class to develop their own indicators.
 A new setter will be added for it when i get sure that it is fully supported.
-* Maven central deploy (comming in 1-2 days at most).

 Developer
 ---------